DESIHIGH/desihigh.github.io/dev/template.md

 Contains information about upcoming events and news.
 - Each event or news item is represented by a Markdown file in the `_events/` or `_news/` directory, respectively.
 - The file needs to follow a naming convention of `YYYY-MM-DD-event-name.md` to ensure correct sorting by date.
-- The front matter of each file includes fields `title`, `author`, `summary`, `lang` and `categories`.
+- The front matter of each file includes fields `title`, `author`, `excerpt`, `lang` and `categories`.
 - The `lang` field is used to specify the language of the event or news page and display the correct flag icon.
 - The `categories` field is used to filter events or news by language, such as `fr` for French events or `en` for English events.
-- The `summary` field is used to provide a brief description of the event or news item, which is displayed on the Events or News page.
+- The `excerpt` field is used to provide a brief description of the event or news item, which is displayed on the Events or News page.
-  - If not provided, the first paragraph of the content will be used as the summary.
+  - If not provided, the first paragraph of the content will be used as the excerpt.
 - The events and news items are displayed on their respective pages, sorted by date.
 - The first 5 events or news items are displayed on the Home page, sorted by date.